nawabahmadreshi/documentation/pages/marketing-channels/facebook-engagement-ads.md

 {% if page.overview %}

-Branch links can be used together with Facebook App Install Campaign ads, allowing you to track ad-driven installs on the Branch dashboard and deep link those new users directly to content the first time they open your app.
+Branch links can be used together with Facebook Engagement ads, allowing you to track engagement with your advertisements and ad-driven installs which deep link new users directly to content the first time they open your app.

 Note: This documentation applies for Ad placements across Facebook, Instagram, and the Audience Network.